 At some point in your career life, you might reach a stage where you want to commit more to family and friends, your partner, or social activities.
 You shouldn’t have to choose between running a successful business and being present in your close ones’ lives.
 Hiring a remote assistant from Headroom Assistance can be one way to achieve a work-life balance.

 Virtual assistants and EAs like Headroom Assistance can also help you with personal tasks.
 This enables you to stay on top of birthday presents, anniversaries and festivities, greeting cards, and weekend gateways.
-You should ensure your EA knows your birthday and holidays so they can remind you and make such days memorable for you.
-Your executive assistant can also make such days special by ordering flowers and other gifts for you.
+You should ensure your EA knows your key dates and anniversaries so they can remind you and make such days memorable for you.

-3. You’ve Launched and Sold Several Successful Businesses, and You’re Now Exiting to Focus on the Next Phase of Your Professional Life
+3. You’ve Sold Several Successful Businesses, and You’re Now Exiting to Focus on the Next Phase of Your Professional Life

 What will that look like?
 After a successful career life, the next phase of your professional life can be enjoyable and dutiful.
 Look at serial entrepreneur and tech investor Charlotte: after various successful exits, she now focuses in different activities such as